Dax Harwood: New Japan Pro-Wrestling (2022–2023)

 After winning the IWGP Tag Team Championships at AEW x NJPW: Forbidden Door, FTR made their first appearance for New Japan Pro-Wrestling, at Music City Mayhem, where they teamed with Alex Zayne, in a losing effort to United Empire's, Aussie Open and T. J. Perkins.
 After the match, Aussie Open challenged FTR to a match for the IWGP Tag Team Championships.
 FTR made their first IWGP Tag Team Championship defense on night one of Royal Quest II, defeating Aussie Open in the main event.
 On January 4, 2023 at Wrestle Kingdom 17, FTR lost the IWGP Tag Team Championships to Bishamon (Hirooki Goto and YOSHI-HASHI), ending their reign at 192 days.

 Other media

 Harwood made his video game debut as a playable character in WWE 2K17, and has since appeared in WWE 2K18, WWE 2K19, and WWE 2K20.
-After join All Elite Wrestling, he appeared in their debut video game AEW Fight Forever under the same name.
+After joining All Elite Wrestling, he appeared in their debut video game AEW Fight Forever under the same name.

+In December 2022, Harwood began a podcast with co-host Matt Koon on the AdFreeShows network called FTR with Dax Harwood.
+The launch was announced on the last episode of William Regal's Gentleman Villain podcast which was ending due to Regal's return to WWE.
+The podcast was short-lived and ended in April 2023 after 17 episodes.
+The cancellation was a surprise announcement in the episode titled Anxiety.
+Harwood explained that the podcast was having a negative effect on his mental health and that both he and Koon thought it was doing more harm than good to the professional wrestling business.
+Koon went on the assert that there was no pressure from management at All Elite Wrestling to end the podcast and neither Harwood nor Koon ruled out bringing the podcast back in the future.